vivek19-code/IMDB-Movie-WebScrapping/README.md

 Using Beautiful-soup and Requests library to scrape the details of Top 250 Indian movies at https://www.imdb.com/india/top-rated-indian-movies/?ref_=nv_mv_250_in, and performed different analysis based on year, decade, genres, director, language and cast.

 # Skills Improved
-Skills Improved while dining this task, They are How to scrape the data from websites, Learned new concepts like BeautifulSoup, Json, Improved logical thinking while doing these tasks.
+Skills Improved while doing this task, They are How to scrape the data from websites, Learned new concepts like BeautifulSoup, Json, Improved logical thinking while doing these tasks.

 # Requirements